-Financial Compe etence • Basic requirements Advanced competence Understanding of the main features of basic financial services Advanced competence Ability to make strategic use, to maximise personal financial advantage, of: Basic banking Electronic banking (e.g. ATMs; EFTPOS; telephone banking; Internet banking) Mortgages Superannuation Other investments (e.g. shares; term deposits; managed investments; life insurance with an investment element) Risk insurance products (e.g. house and contents insurance, including coverage and exclusions; health insurance) Ability to check records (e.g. Annual Statements) from superannuation funds to determine whether current contribution levels and % returns are appropriate for anticipated needs Knowledge concerning what constitutes an adequate level of insurance for total and permanent disablement or death benefit, and ability to check that a superannuation fund is providing it Understanding that taxation can be minimised through personal contributions to superannuation vs. other forms of investment Ability to use property for personal financial advantage (e.g. purchase investment property) Ability to understand financial records and appreciation of the importance of reading and retaining them variations within mortgages • Ability to check accuracy of official financial records, such as: - Bank statements - ATM service statements - Credit card statements - Superannuation statements - Insurance policies and renewal notices (e.g. understand coverage, exclusions and duty of disclosure) - Loan documentation • Understanding of the need to keep records Ability to reconcile a bank statement to allow for items not yet reconciled Ability to read an Annual Statement from a superannuation fund to see the asset classes invested in and % return over time Understanding of official financial records, such as prospectuses and Annual Statements for investment products Understanding of the need to monitor performance of investments over time
+Financial Competence • Basic requirements Advanced competence Understanding of the main features of basic financial services Awareness of the availability and basic features of: Basic banking Electronic banking (e.g. ATMs; EFTPOS; telephone banking; Internet banking) Mortgages Superannuation Other investments (e.g. shares; term deposits; managed investments; life insurance with an investment element) Risk insurance products (e.g. house and contents insurance, including coverage and exclusions; health insurance) Awareness of the sorts of fees that apply to these services Awareness of the trade-off between fees and return Awareness that one should shop around before purchasing financial products Understanding that superannuation sets aside money for retirement, and involves compulsory employer contributions Understanding that personal contributions to superannuation Ability to check that an employer has been making compulsory contributions to superannuation Understanding of fixed interest rates vs. variable interest rates as they apply to mortgages Understanding of terms and conditions for early termination and other variations within mortgages Ability to make strategic use, to maximise personal financial advantage, of: Basic banking Electronic banking (e.g. ATMs; EFTPOS; telephone banking; Internet banking) Mortgages Superannuation Other investments (e.g. shares; term deposits; managed investments; life insurance with an investment element) Risk insurance products (e.g. house and contents insurance, including coverage and exclusions; health insurance) Ability to check records (e.g. Annual Statements) from superannuation funds to determine whether current contribution levels and % returns are appropriate for anticipated needs Knowledge concerning what constitutes an adequate level of insurance for total and permanent disablement or death benefit, and ability to check that a superannuation fund is providing it Understanding that taxation can be minimised through personal contribution vs. other forms of investment Ability to use property for personal financial advantage (e.g. purchase investment property) Ability to understand financial records and appreciation of the importance of reading and retaining them Ability to check accuracy of official financial records, such as: Bank statements ATM service statements Credit card statements Superannuation statements Insurance policies and renewal notices (e.g. understand coverage, exclusions and duty of disclosure) Loan documentation Ability to reconcile a bank statement to allow for items not yet reconciled Ability to read an Annual Statement from a superannuation fund to see the asset classes invested in and % return over time Understanding of official financial records, such as prospectuses and Annual Statements for investment products Understanding of the need to monitor performance of investments over time records